1. Welcome to Tacoma World!

 Vehicle:

-2019 Tacoma Sport OV Tuned, Cement
+2019 Tacoma Sport KDMax Tuned, Cement

 dd light bars, trd cat back exhaust, KDMax tuned, trd skid plate, 2" lift, sema wheels toyo open country at3 tires.